-The E-field and the H-field are mathematically interdependent6 in the radiating near-field7 and the far-field8, which is located beyond a distance of at least the wavelength of the radiated EMF.
+The E-field and the H-field are mathematically interdependent in the radiating near-field and the far-field, which are located before and beyond a distance of at least the wavelength of the radiated EMF respectively.
 The measurement locations for most transmitter installations lie well within the far-field, as the wavelengths of the transmitted signals are relatively short, and the antennas are typically located many metres from any public area.

-The following table identifies wavelengths for commonly transmitted signals:
+The following table gives examples of wavelengths for some commonly transmitted signals:

-Transmitter Type Frequency Wavelength

-PMR Low Band VHF 68 MHz 4.41 m

-UHF TV 470 MHz 0.64 m

-GSM 900 (mobile phone base) 925 MHz 0.32 m

-GSM 1800 (mobile phone base) 1805 MHz 0.17 m

-UMTS (mobile phone base) 2110 MHz 0.14 m
+Transmitter Type Frequency Wavelength PMR Low Band VHF 68 MHz 4.41 m UHF TV 470 MHz 0.64 m GSM 900 (2G mobile base station) 925 MHz 0.32 m LTE 1800 (4G mobile base station) 1805 MHz 0.17 m UMTS (3G mobile base station) 2110 MHz 0.14 m 5G NR (5G Mobile base station) 3500 MHz 0.09 m